-The license on the free source is in the source as well as dcc-servers.net and Rhyolite Software.
+The license on the free source is in the source as well as dcc-servers.net.
 The free license is intended to cover individuals and organizations including Internet service providers using DCC to filter their own mail.
 Organizations selling anti-spam appliances or managed mail services are not eligible for the free license.

 The DCC and other man pages describe the features, operating modes, required data files, and other characteristics of the DCC.
 Also see the DCC FAQ or list of frequently answered questions.

 Mail Filter API or Milter enabled.

 Some systems such a FreeBSD 4.6 and newer are shipped with

 Milter enabled and the library installed by default.

 If your system comes with the Milter interface turn on,

 then skip to the next step.

 Otherwise, the Milter interface must be explicitly enabled

 by adding lines like those in